-Once I was done making Meyer lemon souffles, I still had a pile of lemons around so I needed to figure out what to do with them.
+Once I was done making Meyer lemon souffles, I still had a pile of lemons around and I needed to figure out what to do with them.
+I couldn’t just let them go to waste!
 So, I tested seafood dishes and some muffins and thought about desserts.

 There are a lot of recipe testing dinners around here.
 And breakfasts.
 And snacks.

 Which, oddly enough, is almost exactly how it was before I started this food blogging journey.
 I’ve been going through old cooking notes and I’ve never been one to make the same thing from one week to the next.
 I don’t expect anyone to make all the dishes I share here week after week, but something new all the time is exactly how I like to cook!
 The best thing this blog has done is to make me focus on each recipe so I can improve it and adjust it until I have it just right.
 Instead of trying something, chatting with my husband about making it better, and then forgetting what we said, I write it down and do it better the next time.